geo-ant/blog/_posts/2024-10-30-rust-rethinking-builders-lazy-generics.md

     // ⚡ but this will not compile
     // ⚡ because we have not provided
-    // ⚡ all arguments
+    // ⚡ values for all fields
-    // ⭐ this is a feature, not a bug let foo3 = Foo::builder()
+    // ⭐ this is a deliberate feature let foo3 = Foo::builder()
                     .first(1f32)
                     //⚡ forgot second
                     .build();
 }
 ```
-This example uses `bon`, but it will work with (almost) no modifications with
+This example uses `bon`, but it will work with minimal modifications with
 all the other mentioned crates.
-There's much more that those crates can do
+There's much more that all these crates can do
-for you[^builder-capabilities], but now let's get to the interesting part,
+for you and it's well worth checking out[^builder-capabilities].
+But now let's
-which is what none of them can do.
+take a look at something that none of them can do, at least I wasn't able to make them[^tried-this].

 # Problem Statement: Lazy Generics